chatwoot/chatwoot/README.md

 You can find the quick setup docs [here](https://www.chatwoot.com/docs/quick-setup).

+## Branching model

+We use [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model.
+The base branch is `develop`.
+If you are looking for a stable version, please use the `master` or tags labelled as `v1.x.x`.

 ## Heroku one-click deploy

 Deploying chatwoot to heroku, it's a breeze.
 It's as simple as clicking this button.